Cactusolo/CactusOasis/content/publication/yang2018phylogenetic/index.md

 +++
-title = "Naure---ISME: Phylogenetic imprint of woody plants on the soil mycobiome in natural mountain forests of eastern China" date = 2018-01-01T00:00:00 draft = false
+title = "Nature---ISME: Phylogenetic imprint of woody plants on the soil mycobiome in natural mountain forests of eastern China" date = 2018-01-01T00:00:00 draft = false